M66B/FairEmail/FAQ.md

 <a name="faq167"></a>
 **(167) How can I use DeepL?**

-1. Enable [experimental features](https://github.com/M66B/FairEmail/blob/master/FAQ.md#user-content-faq125) in the miscellaneous settings
+1. Enable DeepL support in the miscellaneous settings
 1. [Subscribe to](https://www.deepl.com/pro#developer) the DeepL API Free or Pro plan (credit card required)
 1. [Copy](https://www.deepl.com/pro-account/plan) the authentication key
 1. In the message composer tap on the faint translate button (文A), select *Configure* and paste the key